Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/environment.rst

 * Ray Single agent API - For training a single Ray RLLib agent
 * Ray MARL API - For training multi-agent systems with Ray RLLib. ``PrimaiteRayMARLEnv`` adheres to the `Official Ray documentation <https://docs.ray.io/en/latest/rllib/package_ref/env/multi_agent_env.html>`_.

-There is a Jupyter notebook which demonstrates integration with each of these three environments.
+There are Jupyter notebooks which demonstrate integration with each of these three environments.
 They are located in ``~/primaite/<VERSION>/notebooks/example_notebooks``.